Lyons apologizes to Illinois State student-athletes for comment

 In a Thursday tweet, ISU associate head track and field coach Mary Wood called the comment "insensitive and frankly one that attempts to drown the movement."

-Several Redbird athletes also took exception to the comment on social media.
+Several Redbird athletes also took exception to the comment on social media Thursday.

 Lyons said he has been meeting with student-athletes and coaches Thursday and Friday.